ADVANTICS/documentation/products/adb-pc-ac01/docs/operation.md

 # Theory of Operation

 The ADB-PC-AC01 supports multiple operating modes to accommodate various application requirements.
-The module employs a bidirectional topology that operates as a bidirectional active-front-end (AFE), converting single or three-phase AC from the grid into a DC link with high efficiency and almost unity power factor.
-It performs real-time power factor correction and reactive-power control, while precisely regulating current and voltage on the DC side.
+Based on the SiC (Silicon Carbide) technology, the module employs a bidirectional topology that operates as a bidirectional active-front-end (AFE), converting single or three-phase AC from the grid into a DC link with high efficiency and almost unity power factor.
+It performs real-time power factor correction and reactive-power control, while precisely regulating AC current and the DC side voltage.
 Similarly, the converter can invert DC power back to the AC side, enabling grid support functionalities such as V2G or microgrid operations.
-Additionaly, this converter can be used as a DC to DC converter that can perform boost or buck operation up to 99% efficiency, thanks to the SiC switching technology.
 Its internal gateway controller facilitates the coordination with multiple modules to increase the power rating to meet megawatt levels.

+The control modes, while customizable and flexible, can be divided into two key categories, depending on which side is 'regulated', and which side is 'expected'.
+For example, it's not possible (logically) to simultaneously request a certain mains current, and also impose the DC side voltage.
+Either the control is AC port (mains) centric, or DC port (DC bus) centric.

+Which one should you choose?
+If the ADB-PC-AC01 is used as an PFC, to create a certain DC bus to be used by follow-up stages (whether to push or pull current), the Rectifier Mode is the correct choice.
+If the DC bus is maintained by external systems (batteries, solar), and it's the AC currents, voltage, or AC power you wish to control, then Inverter Mode is the correct choice.

 ## Rectifier Mode (AC to DC)